Darius Rucker: 2012–2014: True Believers

-On May 20, 2011, Rucker delivered the commencement address to the graduating class of the Medical University of South Carolina.

-On December 14, 2011, CBSnews.com reported that Rucker was working on a third country album with recording set to begin January 2012 followed by the release of the album early in the year.
+On May 20, 2011, Rucker delivered the commencement address to the graduating class of the Medical University of South Carolina in Charleston.
+On December 14, 2011, CBSnews reported that Rucker was working on a third country album with recording set to begin January 2012 followed by the release of the album early in the year.
 The album's lead-off single, "True Believers," made its chart debut in September.
 On October 12, 2012, Rucker told Broadway's Electric Barnyard that his album would also be titled True Believers.
 "True Believers" peaked at No. 18.
 Its second single is a cover of Bob Dylan and Ketch Secor's "Wagon Wheel" (previously made famous by Old Crow Medicine Show), featuring backing vocals from Lady Antebellum.
 "Wagon Wheel" reached No. 1 on the Country Airplay chart in May 2013.
 True Believers was released on May 21, 2013.
 The album's third single, "Radio", was released to country radio on July 22, 2013.
 The album's fourth single, "Miss You", was released to country radio on February 3, 2014.

 On October 2, 2012, Rucker was invited to join the Grand Ole Opry.
 Halfway through his set at the Opry that night he answered questions from the audience which included a question from Brad Paisley.
 Paisley said: "I have two questions.
-One, are you still the worst poker player in the world?
-And two, would you like to become the newest member of the Grand Ole Opry?"
-Rucker accepted, and it became official on October 16.
+One, are you still the worst poker player in the world?... two, would you like to become the newest member of the Grand Ole Opry?"
+Rucker accepted and it became official on October 16.

 Rucker was a featured performer at the C2C: Country to Country festival in London on March 17, 2013, which was headlined by Carrie Underwood.

-On News Year's Day 2013. he sang the national anthem at the Outback Bowl in Tampa, Florida.
+On New Year's Day 2013. he sang the national anthem at the Outback Bowl in Tampa.
 On May 11, 2013, Rucker was the speaker at the commencement ceremony for the University of South Carolina in Columbia.
 Before his speech, he received an honorary doctorate of music.

-Rucker also sang the national anthem at the NBA finals on June 16, 2013.
+He sang the national anthem at the NBA finals on June 16, 2013.
 On December 6, 2013, it was announced that Rucker's version of "Wagon Wheel" had earned him a nomination for Best Country Solo Performance for the 56th Annual Grammy Awards.
 At the awards ceremony on January 26, 2014, Rucker won, becoming only the third African American recording act (the first being Charley Pride, the second being The Pointer Sisters) to win a vocal performance Grammy Award in a country music category.